You may have seen the sign, what is artisan bread, advertised at a local bakery, and now you are wondering just what it is.

 Lignans are very important phytochemicals found in 100% whole grains and seeds; flax, sesame and wheat, for example.
 Our artisan bread is rich in them, but not if you conventional bread flour.

 Lignans have a very important function; they have an oestrogen like structure, and so block the hormone sites in the breast; much less cancer.
 We eat refined wheat rolls and bread, sans lignans, at our peril.
 Is it any wonder that one in eight women succumb?
+Getting 100% wholemeal bread today is extremely difficult; I believe it's better to make the time answering the questions about artisan bread, rather than a lot more of it visiting the oncologist.

 Making your sourdough bread recipe starter is a breeze, but the whole process does take a few days; then what is artisan bread is very easily answered, far more simply than those time consuming methods described on the web.
 All you need is